GENERAL CHEMISTRY.

 protons present in it.

 ii.
-Electrons and the nucleus are held together by coulombic force of attraction,
+Electrons and the nucleus are held together by coulombic force

-iii.
-The effective volume of the nucleus is extremely small as compared to the effective volume of the atom.
-From the experiments, it was found that, Approximate radius of the
+to the effective volume of the atom.
+From the experiments, it was found that,

-nucleus of an atom 10-14– 10-15 m (10-12 – 10-13 cm), Approximate radius of sphere of electrons (or the radius of an atom) 10-10 m (10-8 cm).Since, the volume varies as r3
+nucleus of an atom 10-14– 10-15 m (10-12 – 10-13 cm), Approximate radius of sphere of electrons (or the radius of an atom) 10-10 m (10-8 cm).Since, the volume varies as r3,

 hence the volume occupied by the nucleus is about 1012 times the volume of the atom.

 iv.
-Almost the entire mass of the atom is concentrated in the nucleus.
+Almost the entire mass of the atom is concentrated in the

-v.
-The positive charge on the nuclei of different elements are always integral multiples of the electron charge, but opposite in sign.
-Since, each atom is electrically neutral, hence in
+different elements are always integral multiples of the electron charge, but

 an atom, the number of positive charges on the nucleus of an atom is equal to the number of electrons in it.
 The Rutherford's model of an atom is shown in the figure below